ft-lab/Omniverse_OmniGraph_ClockSample/docs/node_GetDateTime.md

 ### deregister method

-The deregister method specifies "[Extension name]/[class name of this node]".
+The deregister method specifies "[Extension name].[class name of this node]".

 ```python
     @staticmethod